suryatejathodupunuri/ebs.translation.frontend/README.md

-# **EBS Transliteration Front-End Application**
+# **EBS Translation Front-End Application**
-Transliteration is the systematic process of converting text from one writing system to another, with an emphasis on accurately representing the phonetic sounds of the original language in the target script.
-This process maintains the pronunciation of words rather than their meanings, thereby facilitating the correct vocalization of terms across linguistic boundaries.Reading an unfamiliar language presents significant challenges.
-However, transliteration can facilitate comprehension by providing a means to approximate the original phonetic sounds.
 # Technologies used
 React Js.
 Tailwind CSS.

 ## About the Project
-The EBS Transliteration Front-End Application enables users to transliterate text between 16 languages and their 240 combinations.
-These languages include:
+The EBS Translation Front-End Application enables users to translate text between various languages.
-1. Assamese
-2. Bengali
-3. Bodo
-4. Gujarati
-5. Hindi
-6. Kannada
-7. Konkani
-8. Malayalam
-9. Marathi
-10. Nepali
-11. Oriya
-12. Punjabi
-13. Roman(Eng)
-14. Tamil
-15. Telugu
-16. Urdu

-Users can enter text in one language and receive transliterated output in another selected language and get pronunciation across linguistic boundaries.

 ## Installation
 Follow these steps to get the project up and running on your local machine.